-Sharky’s has been a staple on the Gulf of Mexico for seafood lovers for over 30 years, and it continues to attract a steady stream of locals and beachgoers who come back time and time again for the laid back beach bar atmosphere and excellent live music nightly during the season.
-The original founder of Sharky’s even worked as a lifeguard on these very shores when he was growing up in the area, so it’s no surprise that the restaurant has Panama City Beach History embedded in its bones, and it remains one of the quintessential beach bars on Florida’s beautiful Gulf Coast.
+Sharky’s Beachfront Restaurant has been a staple on the Gulf of Mexico for seafood lovers for over 30 years, and it continues to attract a steady stream of locals and beachgoers who come back time and time again for the laid-back beach bar atmosphere and excellent live music nightly during the season.
+The original founder of Sharky’s Beachfront Restaurant even worked as a lifeguard on these very shores when he was growing up in the area, so it’s no surprise that the restaurant has Panama City Beach History embedded in its bones, and it remains one of the quintessential beach bars on Florida’s beautiful Gulf Coast.

-Don’t overlook the selection of cajun and creole dishes on the menu either, because even though Sharky’s is a way up the coast from New Orleans, real locals know that dishes like gumbo and PO’ boys are nearly as endemic to the Florida panhandle as they are to Louisiana.
+Don’t overlook the selection of cajun and creole dishes on the menu either, because even though Sharky’s Beachfront Restaurant is a way up the coast from New Orleans, real locals know that dishes like gumbo and PO’ boys are near as endemic to the Florida panhandle as they are to Louisiana.

 Some other favorite items from the menu include: